Calbabreaker/yacpm/README.md

 }
 ```

-It is recommended to not uses branches since the project can break suddenly if
+It is recommended to not uses branches as versions since the project can break
-there are any breaking changes to the branch.
+suddenly if there are any breaking changes.

 Now add this to the top level CMakeLists.txt: